A Commonwealth legal career can be highly rewarding, offering the opportunity to work across a broad range of subject matters and roles.

 Recommendation 8 states that 'Government lawyers should have a clear statement of expectations, ongoing tailored training in core skills and mobility opportunities'.

-The AGLS will help to implement these reforms through initiatives such as the Reciprocal Secondment Program, the Foundational Australian Government Lawyer Training, and a variety of networking and collaboration opportunities.
+The AGLS is implementing these reforms through initiatives such as the Reciprocal Secondment Program, the Foundational Australian Government Lawyer Training, and a variety of networking and collaboration opportunities.